Trump administration moves to cut $100 million in federal contracts for Harvard

-WASHINGTON (AP) — The Trump administration is asking federal agencies to cancel contracts with Harvard University worth about $100 million, a senior administration official said Tuesday.
+WASHINGTON (AP) — The Trump administration is asking federal agencies to cancel contracts with Harvard University worth about $100 million, a senior administration official said Tuesday, intensifying the president's clash with the nation’s oldest and wealthiest university.

 The government already has canceled more than $2.6 billion in federal research grants for the Ivy League school, which has pushed back on the administration's demands for changes to several of its policies.

 A draft letter from the General Services Administration directs agencies to review contracts with the university and seek alternate vendors.
-The administration is planning to send a version of the letter Tuesday, the official said.
+The administration plans to send a version of the letter Tuesday, the official said.
 The official spoke on the condition of anonymity to describe internal deliberations.

 The New York Times first reported on the letter.